aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/2-irsa/projected-sa-token/index.en.md

 ---
-title : "Projected Service Account Token" weight : 21
+title: "Projected Service Account Token"
+weight: 21
 ---

 Before we get into how IRSA works, let us understand some Basics and underlying Kubernetes which enables IRSA functionality.